-Item Audit Findings State Auditor Due Metropolitan Response 6 Housing Recommendations Date MWD accepts and will implement the MWD has not prioritized responding to housing issues 1.
-Maintenance database does not reliably track how long it takes to resolve housing issues To better protect employees required to reside in employee housing from issues threatening the safety and habitability of this housing: Improve detail and consistency of procedures for responding to maintenance requests October 2022 audit recommendations.
+Item Audit Findings State Auditor Recommendations Due Date Metropolitan Response 6 MWD has not prioritized responding to housing issues 1.
+Maintenance database does not reliably track how long it takes to resolve housing issues 2.
+Employees cannot afford additional delays in the housing replacement process To better protect employees required to reside in employee housing from issues threatening the safety and habitability of this housing: Improve detail and consistency of procedures for responding to maintenance requests Establish procedures for tracking and regularly report to the board Establish contingency plan for addressing its long-term issues October 2022 MWD accepts and will implement the audit recommendations.
 Metropolitan has held two listening sessions in the last six months with tenants of our desert housing and has established a "Resident Portal" to improve communication and provide repair status for resident requests and other pertinent information as it relates to the Safe, Decent and Sanitary standard condition of the homes.
-Employees cannot afford additional delays in the housing replacement process esolve housing ssues Establish procedures for tracking and regularly report to the board Establish contingency plan for addressing its long-term Real Property has also established a protocol for prioritizing maintenance and repairs (resident reported and proactively scheduled to avoid failure), hired a planner/scheduler to ensure accuracy of repair/maintenance data, and trained the Maintenance Manager and technicians on the appropriate use of the asset maintenance system.
+Real Property has also established a protocol for prioritizing maintenance and repairs (resident reported and proactively scheduled to avoid failure), hired a planner/scheduler to ensure accuracy of repair/maintenance data, and trained the Maintenance Manager and technicians on the appropriate use of the asset maintenance system.
 A regular report to the board on housing maintenance activity will be provided.
 Our proposed budget includes additional staff positions for the Real Property Group to support MWD's efforts to ensure the timely response to service requests of the employees required to reside in employee housing.
 A contingency plan will be prepared to address long-term employee housing replacement and put into effect in the event the planned replacement of employee housing currently underway does not move forward.
-(7